 The Referendum also has deep impacts on the Turkey’s bid for EU Membership, as if as indicated, Turkey reinstates capital punishment, this will automatically end its EU bid.

 Basically the referendum is a consolidation of power at behest of Erdogan after a potentially false coup that may change Turkey from a Western leaning, previously fairly secular democracy to a virtual dictatorship under the leadership of an all powerful political party with its head, an Islamist, that has been rapidly altering laws within the country to move towards a religiously based dictatorial system.

 Those in larger Turkish cities seem to recognize this, but will they be enough to tip the vote?
 And what will the future impacts be on the region, if the Referendum passes or fails?
 We will learn more tomorrow.

-Posted by Ann Diener on April 16, 2017, With 2784 Reads Filed under Middle East, World.
+Posted by Ann Diener on April 16, 2017, With 2789 Reads Filed under Middle East, World.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.